hungaikev/tech-blog/_posts/2017-01-20-postgres-flink-sink.md

 }
 ```

-The number of times we write to the database is now reduced, which is great, but it doesn't realANly mirror how Flink is doing things.
+The number of times we write to the database is now reduced, which is great, but it doesn't really mirror how Flink is doing things.

 ## Checkpoint aware Sink